HarshadRanganathan/scala-learning/Inheritance And Traits/README.md

          def move: String (defined in trait Flyer) (note: this can be resolved by declaring an `override` in class Duck.)
 ```

+## When to Use Abstract Class Instead of Trait

+There are two main reasons to use an abstract class in Scala:

+[1] You want to create a base class that requires constructor arguments.

+[2] The code will be called from Java code.